ddspringle/framework-one-secure-auth/README.md

 * Added repeatable form encryption for ajax populated and javascript selected form fields
 * Added BaseBean with convenience functions for populating primary key data and CSRF fields in urls and forms (respectively)
 * Added page caching and flushing capabilities added for static views (for [NVCFUG Preso](https://www.meetup.com/nvcfug/events/236791823/)) - use url param `flushCache` to flush
+* Added fw1 environment control and check for the `prod` (production) environment before running IP watching or blocking routines
 * NEW!
-Added fw1 environment control and check for the `prod` (production) environment before running IP watching or blocking routines
+Added configurable block mode - one of abort, redirect or reflect.
+Abort simply aborts further processing for blocked IP's.
+Redirect works as it did before this release, redirecting to the ipBlocked.html file.
+Reflect redirects the user back to the originating ip address.

 This code was put together for the `ColdFusion: Code Security Best Practices` presentation by Denard Springle at [NCDevCon 2015](http://www.ncdevcon.com) and is a good basic starting point if you need to create a secure application using fw/1.